OpenEuroLLM/non_web_data/README.md

 }
 ```

-_PATH_ must be created as _LANGUAGE_CODE_ + url without the document name.
+_PATH_ is a combintation of _LANGUAGE_CODE_ + url without the document name.
 The intention is to mirror the original location of the documents.
 In the OELLM database, files will be saved following the _PATH_ value.
 Regarding the ELDA team, metadata that it is supposed to be sent to the Prompsit team should be empty in the _PATH_ value.
 Prompsit team will fill this value using always the URL and the same logic present in [path.py](src/non_web_oellm/metadata/path.py).

+ALTERNATIVE (REVIEW):
+_PATH_ is a combintation of _LANGUAGE_CODE_ + url without the document name.
+The intention is to mirror the original location of the documents.
+In the OELLM database, files will be saved following the _PATH_ value.
+Please do not fill this info as it will automatically computed using the DOWNLOAD_SOURCE and the [path.py](src/non_web_oellm/metadata/path.py) script.

 _NAME_ corresponds to the file name with extension.
 The _NAME_ value and the file name must always be the same.
-This attribute will also be kept empty by the ELDA team and filled after the download by Prompsit, by far.
+This attribute will also be kept empty and filled after the download.

 _DOWNLOAD_SOURCE_ is used to store the complete and final URL of the file.
 This must be a direct access or direct download link.
 If there is any relevant issue for the download step, this can be explained in the _COMMENTARY_ section.
 In the download step, if the file contains multiple files inside, like in a ZIP or RAR, the _DOWNLOAD_SOURCE_ value must be the URL of the compressed file.
 The file must be uncompressed, and every document inside must have its own JSON metadata.

-The rest of the metadata should derive from the corresponding row of the Google sheets document.
+The rest of the metadata is derived from the corresponding rows of the Google sheet document.

 ![image](images/imagen1.png)

 <h3>2.2.
-How I extracted the final URLs</h3>
+Extracting the final URLs</h3>

-Generally, in the data I found, there are a few types of data structures:
+Generally, in the data sources found, there are a few types of data structures:

 <h4>2.2.1 All the desired links are easily collectable from a single webpage</h4>

-In this cases, if there is not a long pagination, I used to only inspect the page manually and copy the element that contains the links:
+In this cases, if pagination is not very long, links can be collected by inspecting the page manually and copying the element that contains them:

 ![image](images/Imagen2.png)

-Then I used a simple [Python tool](notebooks/all_files_from_copied_selection.ipynb) to extract URLs:
+Then, one can use a simple [Python tool](notebooks/all_files_from_copied_selection.ipynb) to extract URLs:

 ![image](images/Imagen3.png)

-It is also possible to use a regex like `href="(.*?.pdf)"` or other tools, but for me this is the quicker option.
+It is also possible to use a regex like `href="(.*?.pdf)"` or other tools but the former is a very quick option.

-If, on the other hand, a long pagination is found, I used to scrap the box where the files of interest are placed and then extract automatically all file links.
-I used a different [Python tool](notebooks/all_files_in_box_with_pagination.ipynb).
-In this example case I used the numbers of the "<a>" tags to extract all pagination links:
+If, on the other hand, if pagination is very long, one can scrap the box where the files of interest are placed and then extract automatically all file links.
+In these cases, the [Python tool](notebooks/all_files_in_box_with_pagination.ipynb) tool can be used.
+In this example the numbers of the "<a>" tags were used to extract all pagination links:

 ![image](images/Imagen4.png)
 ![image](images/Imagen5.png)